Sensitivity analysis entails probing the influence of independent variables on the dependent ones in data.

 But it won’t consider how a change in inflation will affect the market interest rate or vice versa.
 This is actually an incomplete analysis.

-We’re now in the heart of the blog: How to do sensitivity analysis in Excel.
+We’re now at the heart of the blog: How to do Sensitivity Analysis in Excel.
 You don’t want to miss this.

 Excel is a trusted data visualization tool because it’s familiar and has been there for decades.

-But the spreadsheet application lacks ready-made sensitivity analysis-based charts, such as Tornado Graph.
+However, the spreadsheet application lacks ready-made sensitivity analysis-based charts, such as the Tornado Chart.

 We understand switching tools is not an easy task.